-If travel is essential, unvaccinated travelers should follow CDC’s advice for unvaccinated travelers.
+If travel is essential, all travelers should follow CDC’s advice for international travelers.

 Some countries only allow fully vaccinated travelers to enter.
 These requirements are becoming more widespread.
 Entry requirements may change with short notice.
 For more information, check the U.S. Department of State's travel advisories regularly.

 Many businesses, venues and locations in the U.S. and abroad have implemented COVID-19 vaccination requirements.
 If unvaccinated, travelers may need to provide a recent negative COVID-19 test result in order to participate in program activities, stay at hotels, visit cafes and restaurants, entertainment venues and other points of interest for personal or program purposes.
 Staying current with local testing requirements could entail testing as often as every 24-48 hours and will likely result in additional costs to the traveler (such as paying for the test itself, transportation to/from testing site).
-In general, program itineraries cannot be adjusted to accommodate testing needs.
+Many program itineraries cannot be adjusted to accommodate testing needs.